thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 25: 19/02/2017
+#### Egyptian Hieroglyphs
+From Egyptian hieroglyphs comes Phoenician alphabet.
+From Phoenician alphabet comes Paleo-Hebrew alphabet, Aramaic alphabet, Greek alphabet.
+Phoenicians were Semitic people unlike Egyptian's so the language is totally seperate.
+Phoenician were conquered by Ancient Egyptians were a long time so there were a lot of cultural exchanges between two nations.

+Nobody could decipher Egyptian hieroglyphs until at 1800 French found the Rosetta Stone which was actually a translation of three language hieroglyphic, demotic, and Greek.
+It was made in Ptolemaic Kingdom while Egypt was still using Ancient Egyptian and writing hieroglyphs.
+Afterwards peoples stopped using it.
+The language and the writing system was forgotton by 400AD.

 ### Day 24: 18/02/2017
 Don't rinse with water straight after toothbrushing